-Program Type: Diploma Locations: Online (UMA is not enrolling new students.)
+Program Type: Diploma Locations: Online

 The objective of the Pharmacy Technician program is to prepare students for entry-level employment as pharmacy technicians through the study of theoretical and practical skills consistent with the pharmaceutical industry's expectations of the technician position.
 Instruction is offered in a distance learning setting with externship conducted in a health care setting.
 Out-of-class work is required.